Zara explains our training and the value you can get out of up-skilling your internal team on accessibility.

 Sadly, it often takes personal experience to appreciate the pain of others and many accessibility champions have a personal story to tell.
 When we are auditing websites, we like to introduce you to the people at Shaw Trust Accessibility Services, so you can get to know how you can better assist people who need content to be delivered in a different way.
 We hire people with first-hand experience so that we can learn and adapt our way to suit others, take Simon for example, Simon develops our content and translates it to British Sign Language and as a team we are learning a new language.
 Amazing!

 So, provide training, encourage inclusivity and share experiences.

 We can help you to train your team to make everyone feel important.

 How we can help you to deliver inclusion as standard

-We can show you how to audit your own website, to build features that everyone can use and to maintain content to the highest readability standard so that you can include as many people as possible.
+We can show you how to audit your own website, build features that everyone can use and maintain content to the highest readability standard so that you can include as many people as possible.

 Our accessibility workshops offer the chance for your team to gain a better understanding of a wider range of requirements and preferences.
 Our accessibility training allows us to show you a better way to produce accessible digital services with your users at the heart of everything you do.